 Ayuso begins her trip to Mexico with a visit to the Basilica of Guadalupe

 The president of the Community of Madrid, Isabel Díaz Ayuso, has begun her official agenda in Mexico with a religious ceremony at the Basilica of Santa María de Guadalupe.
-This gesture seeks to highlight the historical and cultural ties between Spain and the Aztec country, on a tour that prioritizes trade and investment.
+This gesture aims to highlight the historical and cultural ties between Spain and the Aztec country, during a tour that prioritizes trade and investment.

-The president of the Community of Madrid, Isabel Díaz Ayuso, standing before the altar of the Basilica of Guadalupe, with her hands clasped in a prayerful attitude.
+The president of the Community of Madrid, Isabel Díaz Ayuso, standing before the altar of the Basilica of Guadalupe, with her hands clasped in prayer.
 In the background, the image of the Virgin of Guadalupe and an altar decorated with flowers.
 She wears a formal dark suit and a serene expression.
-The dim light of the temple illuminates the scene, highlighting the solemn and symbolic nature of the gesture.
+The temple's dim light illuminates the scene, highlighting the solemn and symbolic nature of the gesture.

 Technology as a bridge for economic exchange 🤝